liti-dev/vscarbon/README.md

 ## Requirements

 - Internet connection for fetching live grid data
-- UK postcode for regional carbon intensity data

 ## Known Issues

-- Currently supports UK postcodes only
+- Currently supports UK regional data and country-level data for the other countries
 - Requires internet connection for updating data

 ## Data Source